ComputationalRadiationPhysics/picongpu/docs/source/python_package/foundations/defining_simulation.rst

 the electromagnetic field solver which -- in turn -- contains information about the grid.
 We will see more elements to add to a ``Simulation`` further below.

-At the top of the script, you can see `Python script inline metadata`_.
+At the top of the script, you can see `PEP 723 inline script metadata <https://peps.python.org/pep-0723/>`__.
-Tools like `uv`_, `pipx`_ and others can use this to install necessary dependencies on-the-fly.
+Tools like `uv <https://docs.astral.sh/uv/>`__ and `pipx <https://pipx.pypa.io/>`__ and others can use this to install necessary dependencies on-the-fly.
 We recommend this approach to fix the version of PIConGPU you are running in your script.
 In order to do so, replace the ``@dev`` with a concrete ``@<commit hash>``.
 This will make your input file reproducible and clearly document the version to everyone encountering it.
-See `Running your simulation`_ for more details on actually running your script.
+See :ref:`Running Your Simulation <python_package/foundations/running_simulation:Running Your Simulation>` for more details on actually running your script.

 The PICMI standard defines various methods to interact with a ``Simulation`` instance.
 The most useful for interacting with PIConGPU are: